SAE International

-SAE International, formerly named the Society of Automotive Engineers, is a United States-based, globally active professional association and standards developing organization for engineering professionals in various industries.
-SAE International's world headquarters is in Warrendale, Pennsylvania, 20 miles north of Pittsburgh, Pennsylvania.
-Principal emphasis is placed on global transport industries such as aerospace, automotive, and commercial vehicles.
-The organization adopted the name SAE International to reflect the broader emphasis on mobility.
+SAE International is a global professional association and standards organization based in Warrendale, Pennsylvania, United States.
+Formerly the Society of Automotive Engineers, the organization adopted its current name in 2006 to reflect both its international membership and the increased scope of its activities beyond automotive engineering and the automotive industry to include aerospace and other transport industries, as well as commercial vehicles including autonomous vehicles such as self-driving cars, trucks, surface vessels, drones, and related technologies.

 SAE International has over 138,000 global members.
 Membership is granted to individuals, rather than companies.
 Aside from its standardization efforts, SAE International also devotes resources to projects and programs in STEM education, professional certification, and collegiate design competitions.